Windows 11 KB5071417 update stuck

 Check the Windows update service

-• Right-click on the service and click on Properties.
+• Right-click the service, then click Properties.

 • Make sure the Startup type is set to Automatic and the Service status is Started.